thelfer/tfel/docs/mfront/MaterialLaw/Law.md

 ## Name of the generated functions or classes

-The names of the generated functions or classes depend on the law name as specifified with the `@Law` keyword but may also include the material name, as specified by the `@MaterialLaw` keyword.
+The names of the generated functions or classes depend on the law name as specified with the `@Law` keyword but may also include the material name, as specified by the `@MaterialLaw` keyword.

 ## Example